Reset that Night Currency Charlie

 CFI Logging Training Scenario

-Your student wants to use their aircraft, in this case, a twin Cessna, to fly some of his friends to their boat in the Bahamas.
+Your student wants to use their aircraft, in this case, a Bonanza, to fly some of his friends to their boat in the Bahamas.
 There are 6 seats in the plane.
-The owner/student is not able to be PIC … Continue reading
+The owner/student is not able to be PIC of … Continue reading

 ATP Certificates Issued in 2022 Show Increases; but Maybe a Plateau Point